KuchukNick/SQL/Readme.md

-<a href="https://github.com/KuchukNick/SQL/blob/main/DB_task.txt"> Task </a> and <a href="https://github.com/KuchukNick/SQL/blob/main/DB_query.txt"> Examples </a> of SQL request
+<a href="https://github.com/KuchukNick/SQL/blob/main/DB_task.txt"> Task </a> and <a href="https://github.com/KuchukNick/SQL/blob/main/DB_query.txt"> Examples of SQL request </a>

-I don't know does this DB base is still open for usage.
+I don't know does this DB base is still openning for usage.
 Connection Instruction
 1. Connection to server
      i.	ssh tester@178.124.206.52